bdunbar22/Ms-Pacman-vs-Ghost/data/decisionMaking/readme.txt

 RAP
 - The third item is the entity in question for the condition: - see EntityTypes enum
 - The fourth item is a min distance we are checking for that item to be within
-- The fifth item is a max distance we are checking for that item to be within
+- The fifth item is a max distance we are checking for that item to be within.
+Use -1 to get Integer.MAX_VALUE

 - The sixth item is the goal - see ActionTypes enum
 - The next x items are the task net raps.